bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/elena-lauren.md

 Lyra has passed away in a car crash and that Dallus is not in a good mental state.
 We sadly do not known what happened to Elena, with [Sof](sof) even stating in her [journal](../lore/journal) that Elena seems to fade from records after the escape.

+In the [Gat3keeper article](../lore/tdw-gatekeeper), we learn that Dallus was alone with the children on the day of the car crash in 2024, with no mention of Elena.

 ***

 ## Read More